knightsUCF/City-Builder-Architects-Production/README.md

 - biggest fun is watching the castle grow, same sort of fun with city building

+- also gameplay of competing intermediate steps, like needing X and Y building, which don't give you any bonuses to get to Z building which will give you a bonus

 - four unique victory point conditions, this could be used as a winning mode:
   - most buildings of X type
   - most money